PrachiiPriya/articleHub/README.md

 npm start
 This will run the React app on http://localhost:3000 in your browser.

-5. Access the Application
+5. Access the Application:
 Open your browser and visit http://localhost:3000 to see the application in action.

-Folder Structure
+Folder Structure:
 Here is a brief explanation of the folder structure:

 php